JSBmanD/docs/pages/dashboard/channel-level-access.md

 1. Whether the reward occurs the first time or every time
 1. Which event triggers the reward

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Promo codes has been deprecated"
+  "title": "Promo codes has been deprecated",
-	Our Promo codes feature on the dashboard has been deprecated.
-Please use reward rules to trigger referral rewards for your users.
+  "body": "Our Promo codes feature on the dashboard has been deprecated.
+Please use reward rules to trigger referral rewards for your users."
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
-!!! info "Example Reward Rules"
+  "title": "Example Reward Rules",
-	Please refer to the [Referral Programs](/viral/referrals/) article for examples and a sample iOS app.
+  "body": "Please refer to the [Referral Programs](/viral/referrals/) article for examples and a sample iOS app."
+}
+[/block]

 ## Data Import & Export